 As previously noticed, the definitions of $\Ehat{M/V}$ and $\Ehat{P/V}$ depends on the population age distribution.
 In real experimental populations of cells (like in \cite{taniguchi_quantifying_2010}) the number of cells in the population is exponentially growing: any dividing cell gives birth to two daughter cells.
 The distribution of ages is therefore not uniform.

-Using a classical age distribution $\nu$ in the definitions $\Ehat{M/V}$ and $\Ehat{P/V}$ (Equation~\ref{eq:Ehat_P}) for exponentially growing populations (see \cite{collins_rate_1962,sharpe_bacillus_1998,robert_division_2014} for instance), we have performed a parameter estimation that takes into account this effect.
-For any gene, the protein variance is estimated in both cases: either with an uniform population or an exponentially growing population.
+Using a classic age distribution $u$ in the definitions $\Ehat{M/V}$ and $\Ehat{P/V}$ (Equation~(6) of the main article) for exponentially growing populations (see \cite{collins_rate_1962,sharpe_bacillus_1998,robert_division_2014} for instance), we have performed a parameter estimation that takes into account this effect.
+For any gene, protein variance is estimated in both cases: either with an uniform population or an exponentially growing population.
 The variances in both cases are almost identical (the histogram ratio of both variances is centered around $1$ with a standard deviation of $8\cdot10^{-3}$).

 The distribution considered does not have a significant impact on the variance of the model.
-This is due to the fact that the mean concentration $\V{P_{s}/V(s)}$ of any protein remains approximately constant during the cell cycle, there is therefore no significant difference of protein concentration dosage at the beginning or at the end of the cell cycle.
+This is due to the fact that the mean concentration $\V{P_{t}/V(t)}$ of any protein remains approximately constant during the cell cycle, there is therefore no significant difference of protein concentration dosage at the beginning or at the end of the cell cycle.
 We observe the same effect in the case of the complete model of next section (with the sharing of RNA-polymerases and ribosomes).